fermisurfaces/IFermi/README.md

 IFermi is a Python (3.6+) library and set of command-line tools for the generation, analysis, and visualisation of Fermi surfaces and Fermi slices.
-The goal of the library is to provide full featured FermiSurface and FermiSlice objects which allow for easy manipulation and analysis.
+The goal of the library is to provide fully featured FermiSurface and FermiSlice objects that allow for easy manipulation and analysis.
 The main features include:

 - Interpolation of electronic band structures onto dense k-point meshes.
 - Extraction of Fermi surfaces and Fermi slices from electronic band structures.
-- Projection of arbitrary properties on to Fermi surfaces and Fermi slices.
+- Projection of arbitrary properties onto Fermi surfaces and Fermi slices.
 - Tools to calculate Fermi surface dimensionality, orientation, and averaged projections, including Fermi velocities.
 - Interactive visualisation of Fermi surfaces and slices, with support for